mk12/sicp/notes/text.md

     3. We can select the denominator with `(denom x)`.
     4. For all values of `x`, `(/ (numer x) (denom x))` must equal $n/d$.
 - For pairs, it is even simpler: we need three operations, which we will call `cons`, `car`, and `cdr`, such that if `z` is `(cons x y)`, then `(car z)` is `x` and `(cdr z)` is `y`.
 - Any triple of procedures satisfying this definition can be used to implement pairs.
-In fact, we can do it with procedures themselves and nothing else:
+In fact, we can do it with procedures themselves:

 ```
 (define (cons x y)